preshetin/preshetin-com/pages/posts/case-study-expense-tracking-slack-bot.md

 ---
-title: Case Study - Slack Bot for Expense Tracking in a Non-Profit Organization
+title: "Case Study: Slack Bot for Expense Tracking in a Non-Profit Organization"
 date: 2023/2/12
 description: This case study presents the development of a Slack bot for a non-profit organization conducting meditation courses.
 It streamlined expense and income tracking within Slack, fostering transparency and collaboration.
 Explore productivity-enhancing automation solutions for your team.
 tag: case study